cosanlab/nltools/docs/auto_examples/02_Analysis/plot_multivariate_classification.rst

 determine the optimal classification interval.
 However, sometimes we are intersted in directly comparing responses to two images within the same person.
 In this situation we should use forced-choice classification, which looks at the relative classification accuracy between two images.
+You must pass a list indicating the ids of each unique subject.